 As a result, mini or self-storage facilities have become established throughout Australia, and indeed the world.
 This system offers greater security and is more convenient to use.
 Self-storage allows you to hire a lockable unit, usually within a secured area.
 You are able to access your unit almost anytime, and only you have a key to the door.

-There are two types of self-storage companies within the industry – those with on site managers or those who use booking agents.
+There are two types of self-storage companies within the industry – those with on-site managers and those who use booking agents.

-As the MiniMovers network extends between Noosa, Tweed Heads and Toowoomba, and your storage is best to close by, we have opted not to have our own storage.
+As the MiniMovers network extends between Noosa, Tweed Heads and Toowoomba, and your storage is best close by, we have opted not to have our own storage.
 We have no direct ties with any individual storage facilities and will not be involved in commissions.
-Our policy is to refer customers to the nearest self-storage facility with an on site manager.
+Our policy is to refer customers to the nearest self-storage facility with an on-site manager.
 You then become their customer.